zzAzz/Archon/README.md

 ```

 This ensures you're always running the most recent version of Archon with all the latest features and bug fixes.

-### Setup Process

-After installation, follow the guided setup process in the Intro section of the Streamlit UI:
-- **Environment**: Configure your API keys and model settings - all stored in `workbench/env_vars.json`
-- **Database**: Set up your Supabase vector database
-- **Documentation**: Crawl and index the Pydantic AI documentation
-- **Agent Service**: Start the agent service for generating agents
-- **Chat**: Interact with Archon to create AI agents
-- **MCP** (optional): Configure integration with AI IDEs

-The Streamlit interface will guide you through each step with clear instructions and interactive elements.
-There are a good amount of steps for the setup but it goes quick!

-### Troubleshooting

-If you encounter any errors when using Archon, please first check the logs in the "Agent Service" tab.
-Logs specifically for MCP are also logged to `workbench/logs.txt` (file is automatically created) so please
-check there.
-The goal is for you to have a clear error message before creating a bug here in the GitHub repo

 ## Project Evolution